NikitaVert/Bellabeat-project/Analysis.md

 <img width="1019" alt="image" src="https://github.com/user-attachments/assets/5bbe10da-0b37-40fa-a414-86b5ae577698">

+The line crossing the bars represents the average value of steps.
 The graph shows that the most active hours of the day are from 08:00 to 20:00.
 During this 12-hour period, users accumulated the most steps.

 ### Tableau